 "It's an honest oversight, Your Honour," I'll explain.
 "I forgot to change my address when my wife and I separated."

 I'm banking on a sympathetic judge.
-But it's six months since the separation, and I should have updated my address long ago.
+But it's nine months since the separation, and I should have updated my address by now.

-The truth is, I've remained hopeful my wife and I can smooth out our rocky relationship.
+The truth is, I've hoping my wife and I can smooth out our rocky relationship.
 It was my fault.
 I should have been more attentive.
-Perhaps if she'd slipped on her old nurse uniform occasionally?
+If only she'd occasionally slipped into her old nurse uniform!

 The judge enters the Court, and proceedings begin.
 The policewoman has prioritised "guilty" cases, with the judge dispensing fines and sentences like an assembly line worker.
 And then it's the turn of those of us pleading "not guilty".